tommadness/KH2Randomizer/docs/trackers/index.md

 # KHTracker

 When playing the randomizer, it can be helpful to see everything you collect, what worlds you found the checks in, and your in-game stats.
 Everything that the tracker can display is annotated in the image below and will be referenced throughout the remainder of this page.
+If you want a complete summary of all the possible check locations in game, please refer to [Xtreone's summary](https://docs.google.com/spreadsheets/u/1/d/1XMUNvlLNSHX8f38_rm__eWByZA3whqh0tgHBGHWNfb8/edit#gid=1519464140).

 <img src="static/annotated_tracker.png" width="600">
 Note: The exact layout and check inclusions are subject to change from version to version.